bennasser-eng/SEMA-PICTO/README.md

-# SEMA-PICTO
-# A Multimodal Framework for Semantic Alignment and Controlled Pictogram Generation
+# SEMA-PICTO: A Multimodal Framework for Semantic Alignment and Controlled Pictogram Generation

-# SEMA-PICTO

-A Multimodal Framework for Semantic Alignment and Controlled Pictogram Generation

 SEMA-PICTO is a research-oriented multimodal pipeline for generating pictograms from semantic concepts and textual descriptions.
 The project combines language understanding, semantic alignment, and controlled image generation to produce pictograms that are both visually consistent and semantically relevant.

 This repository includes training scripts, inference pipelines, validation tools, benchmark experiments, and examples of successful and failed generations.